 • acid-dependent dyspepsia - 10-20 mg for 2-4 weeks;

-• Zollinger-Ellison syndrome - 60 mg, but if necessary, the dose is increased to 80-120 mg / day in 2-3 doses.
-The duration of therapy is set individually.
+• Zollinger-Ellison syndrome – 60 mg, but if necessary, the dose is increased to 80-120 mg/day in 2-3 doses.
+The duration of therapy is determined individually.

-• for the prevention of recurrence of peptic ulcer - 10 mg 1 time per day.
+• for the prevention of relapses of peptic ulcer – 10 mg 1 time per day.

-Resistant to other antiulcer drugs, patients are shown taking omeprazole at a dose of 40 mg / day.
+Patients resistant to other antiulcer drugs are advised to take Omeprazole at a dose of 40 mg/day.

-Especially severe patients who are in intensive care, Omeprazole is administered through a catheter directly into the stomach.
+For particularly severe patients in intensive care, Omeprazole is administered through a catheter directly into the stomach.
 To do this, the contents of the capsule must be dissolved in a small amount of water.

 In the presence of liver failure - no more than 10-20 mg of the drug once a day.

-Elderly people require an individual dosage calculation, due to the increase in the bioavailability of omeprazole.
+Elderly people require individual dosage calculations due to the increased bioavailability of omeprazole.

-Use in children - Omeprazole capsules are used in children over 5 years old with a body weight of at least 20 kg.
+Use for children - Omeprazole capsules are used for children over 5 years old with a body weight of at least 20 kg.

-Can I take omeprazole continuously?
-Treatment is carried out until the symptoms disappear or recovery, if no improvement is observed within the specified period, a second examination and consultation with a doctor (at least) is necessary.
+Is it possible to take omeprazole constantly?
+Treatment is carried out until the symptoms disappear or recovery; if no improvement is observed within the specified period, a re-examination and consultation with a doctor is necessary (at a minimum).

 Does omeprazole help with pancreatitis?
-It is possible to use omeprazole capsules to relieve pain, treat pancreatitis more effectively with other drugs.
+It is possible to use omeprazole capsules to relieve pain; it is more effective to treat pancreatitis with other drugs.

 Omeprazole during pregnancy and lactation

 Due to the lack of clinical experience, omeprazole is not recommended for use during pregnancy and lactation.
-If it is necessary to use during breastfeeding, the issue of stopping breastfeeding should be resolved.
+If it is necessary to use it during breastfeeding, the issue of stopping breastfeeding should be decided.

 Contraindications Omeprazole